-In essence, the MLDC Report inverted the sound priorities set by the 1992 PresidentialCommission.
+In essence, the MLDC Report inverted the sound priorities set by the Commission on which I served.
 Instead of non-discrimination, recognition of merit, and putting the needs of the military first, the Department of Defense redefined "equal opportunity" to mean "equity" and demographic "diversity," regardless of the consequences.